JitteryWoW/Scambuster-LoneWolfEU/README.md

-# Scambuster - Crusader Strike EU
+# Scambuster - Lone Wolf EU

 We utilize the Scambuster addon framework to compile and distribute our list of identified Scammers and Ninja Looters within the [Lone Wolf EU](https://discord.gg/BhcDCGeDSD) community.
 This addon is specifically designed to work seamlessly with [Scambuster](https://github.com/hypernormalisation/Scambuster) addon framework.
 If you wish to receive in-game alerts upon joining a PUG, please follow the steps outlined below.